ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 - replace them with emphasized text that says "redacted"
 - convert the AST and write back to file

-The [tinkr package](http://docs.ropensci.org/tinkr/) dreamed up by Maëlle Salmon and maintained by Zhian Kamvar parses Markdown to XML using Commonmark, allows you to extract and manipulate markdown using XPath via the xml2 package.
+The [tinkr package](http://docs.ropensci.org/tinkr/) dreamed up by Maëlle Salmon and maintained by Zhian Kamvar parses Markdown to XML using Commonmark, allows you to extract and manipulate Markdown using XPath via the xml2 package.
 Tinkr writes the XML back to Markdown using XSLT.
 The YAML metadata is available as a string.